hardope/DSA/README.md

 #### Path:
 The sequence of nodes and edges from one node to another node is known as path

+#### Degree of a node
+This is the total number of children of the node

+#### Degree of a Tree:
+The node with the highest degree is the degree of the whole tree

+#### Level of the Tree:
+This is the amount of generations in the tre

+#### Height of Node:
+This is the total number of edges that lies on the longest path from any leaf node to a particular node

 ### Characterisics of Trees
 * The root node can be used to traverse the tree and every non empty tree has a root
 * If a tree contains N nodes, The number of edges or links is N-1.